-- Do NOT attend to any tantrum behavior that occurs during or immediately after you give the warning.
+- Provide minimal attention to any tantrum behavior that occurs during or immediately after you give the warning.
+You are okay to acknowledge their discontent (“I know sweetie, it’s hard to leave”), but leave any statements neutral and brief.
 Problem behavior should be minimal as you are not following through with the transition just yet and your child is still playing.
 But some kids may yell or scream about the upcoming transition.
-To avoid providing any sort of reinforcement, just ignore this yelling behavior if it occurs and simply proceed with your waiting time
+To avoid providing any sort of reinforcement, provide minimal interaction and neutral statements in response if it occurs and simply proceed with your waiting time.

 - While your child continues to play and your timer is ticking, identify something preferred about the next activity.
 Examples include: Pushing fast in the stroller, a fun bath toy available upon going to the bath, or a toy that exists in the next location or away from the preferred one.

 You may need to do some preplanning here to be sure there’s something fun about the next activity, or something waiting there for your child to do.
 If you are out of the house and didn’t bring anything with you, try and get creative with activities your kid enjoys – bouncing them in the air as you go to their stroller, singing a song, etc. (and remember to include activities for your next visit!)